Date Approved:

 3.4 Discipline will be fair, consistent and meaningful, for the purpose of making restitution and enhancing student responsibility and self-discipline;

-3.5 Special considerations may apply to students with special needs if these students are unable or do not comply with a Code of Conduct due to having a disability of an intellectual, physical, sensory, emotional or behavioural nature.
-When students with identified special needs require intervention regarding their conduct, the school Principal will ensure that:
+3.5 Special considerations may apply to students with diverse abilities & disabilities if these students are unable or do not comply with a Code of Conduct due to having a disability of an intellectual, physical, sensory, emotional or behavioural nature.
+When students with identified diverse abilities & disabilities require intervention regarding their conduct, the school Principal will ensure that:

 a) Such students have been adequately assessed;